ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 real network topology for comparison.
 This approach preserves independence between real and simulated data while enabling side by side analysis.

-This document does not specify a SIMAP implementation approach and what modelling language to use.
-Also, how implementations are connected to SIMAP is implementation- and deployment- specific.

-While the requirements described herein may require various modeling strategies, the development of such models is outside the scope of this document.

 # Terminology